 The name "Sittanavasal" has several explanations.
 One states that this is a distorted version of "chir-ran-nal-vaa-yil" meaning in Tamil language "the abode of great saints".
 Another states that this was a suburb of Annalvayil (chiru-annal-vaayil - "smaller Annalvayil".

 The painted rock-cut temple is newcomer in the the ancient Jain centre of Sittanavasal.
 To the south, on the top of the hill there is another, natural shelter known as Eladipattam (also Ezhadippattam).
-It served as a Jain shelter since 1st century BC.
+It served as a Jain shelter since the 1st century BC.

 Eladipattam got its name from seven holes cut in the rock - they serve as steps to ascend the shelter.
 Inside this cave there are seventeen polished stone berths aligned into rows, each with a raised part - most likely these were beds for Jains with "stone pillows".

-The largest of these ascetic beds contains inscription in Brahmi script, Tamil language from 1st century BC.
-Some more inscriptions in Tami language are from much later time - 8th century AD.
+The largest of these ascetic beds contains inscription in Brahmi script, Tamil language from the 1st century BC.
+Some more inscriptions in Tami language are from much later time - the 8th century AD.
 These inscriptions name mendicants - monks, for example - Tolakunrattu Kadavulan, Tirunillan, Tiruppuranan, Tittaicbaranan, Sri Purrnacandlan, Nityakaran Pattakali.
 Most likely these people spent their lives in isolation in this hill.